Vietnamese community donates supplies to Bryan Health

-Bob Ravenscroft, Bryan's vice president of advancement and chief development officer, became visibly emotional during the hospital's daily online media briefing while sharing a letter that arrived along with a significant donation of medical supplies.
+Bob Ravenscroft, Bryan Health's vice president of advancement and chief development officer, became visibly emotional during the hospital's daily online media briefing while sharing a letter that arrived along with a significant donation of medical supplies.

 The donation, which included 1,900 procedural masks, 152 bottles of hand sanitizer, 38 thermometers and 190 packets of tissue, came from Viet Nguyen, owner of VS Nail Supply in Lincoln.